Yenof/Chat-Panel/README.md

 Text can be copied with Ctrl+C.

-Custom tab starts empty, and you must add desired chat channels through the Custom Chat configuration.
+Custom tabs start empty, and you must add desired chat channels through the Custom Chat configuration.

 If you have "Hide Sidebar Icon" enabled and close the pop out window, you will need to toggle the plugin on/off with Auto-Pop enabled to have it auto-pop back out.